 This expansion was curtailed with Henry VIII’s Act of Supremacy as the Catholic Stonors refused to accept the monarch as head of the church.
 This unwavering commitment to their faith came at a great cost, and by 1650 all of the Stonor estates, barring the Stonor Valley, had been sold to pay recusancy fines.

 After generations of lobbying, the Catholic Emancipation Act was eventually passed in 1829 at which point the 3rd Lord Camoys once more embraced government and public life.
-The current Lord Camoys served as Lord Chamberlain to the Queen until 2000 while his son William served in the Foreign and Commonwealth Office.
+The late Lord Thomas Camoys served as Lord Chamberlain to the Queen until 2000 whilst his son Lord William Camoys served in the Foreign and Commonwealth Office.

-Stonor is now home to three generations of the Stonor family – the Lord and Lady Camoys reside in the main house with their three children and Lady Elisabeth Camoys lives in the recently restored 16th Century Wool House.
+Stonor is now home to three generations of the Stonor family – The Lord and Lady Camoys reside in the main house with their three children and Lady Elisabeth Camoys lives in the recently restored 16th Century Wool House.